German spy agency stages exhibition to warn of far right

 The dummy of a skinhead neo-Nazi harks back to the time when Eberswalde Mayor Friedhelm Boginski was a teacher and confronted almost daily with swastikas on buildings and school books.

 "That murder changed our town," he recalled.
-"People realized they must stand up and show courage towards neo-Nazis."
+"People realised they must stand up and show courage towards neo-Nazis."

 That is one of the reasons neo-Nazis now choose to be more inconspicuous.
 The second neo-Nazi dummy drives home that point.